Frequently Asked Questions

 Can I zoom to a specific area on the map?

-Yes, simply type in a state, county, city, or ZIP Code into the “Find a place” box.
+Yes, simply type in a state, county, city, or ZIP Code into the “Enter a U.S. Location” box.
 As you type, location suggestions will display to help narrow the search.
 Select the desired location and press “Enter.”
 The map will zoom to the boundary of the area entered.

-To return to a national view, click on the house icon in the vertical menu on the right-hand side of the tool.
+To return to a national view, click on the house icon in the vertical menu on the left-hand side of the tool.

-What do the map tool buttons on the right-hand side do?
+What do the map tool buttons on the left-hand side do?

-- Area/Pencil – allows users to identify a specific area on the map to display the data details
+- Printer("Print") – allows users to print the map

 How do I add layers to the map?